sC#rambled - Computers & Other Gadgets

 Dell Axim X30 - 624mhz, bluetooth, wifi

 I used to have a pocket PC in college, but the screen broke... and then it was stolen (lucky thief...).
 I hadn't used it too much, so didn't feel like replacing it until someone at work was selling one at a crazy deal.
 So I bought it and have loved it ever since.
 I don't do much e-mail/scheduling on it like normal people do, but I do use it for e-book reading (going through Sherlock Holmes right now), bible-reading, and dictionary lookup.
-I also pop it open at home when I need a quick web-lookup, but it's 3-year-old battery doesn't hold up on wireless for very long.
+I also pop it open at home when I need a quick web-lookup, but its 3-year-old battery doesn't hold up on wireless for very long.
 It used to be my main audio-book player before I got the new cell phone.
 I also used to track my eating and exercise on it... something I *cough* should probably start up again...

 Sniff... sold in December of 2009... to bring joy to another user for a few more years.